-A. Experimental Settings
+4.1 Experimental Settings

-The experimental parameters as shown in Table II.
-We study the impact of best-effort traffic for NLOS communication.
-In the STA and MOVE models, the MAC filtering routines are enabled.
-On the other hand, in the NLOS model, the MAC filtering routines are not enabled.
-We collected data for two metrics: the throughput and packet loss.
-These data are collected using the Distributed Internet Traffic Generator (D-ITG) [24], which is an open-source Internet traffic generator.
+The experimental parameters are shown in Table 2.
+A snapshot of the indoor environment for experiments is shown in Fig. 7.
+We study the impact of best-effort traffic for Mesh Topology (MT).
+In the MT scheme, the MAC filtering routines are not enabled.
+We collected data for three metrics: the throughput, Round-Trip Time (RTT) and packet loss.
+These data are collected by using the Distributed Internet Traffic Generator (D-ITG) [21], which is an open-source Internet traffic generator.
+D-ITG computes the packet loss as the number of lost packet divided by the effective number of sent packets.